 When the bellows is subjected to the axial pressure that exceeds its support capacity, it will suddenly bend and lose the stability of linear form, just like the compression bar or cylindrical spiral spring.
 This is inevitable.
 If the internal pressure that the bellows bears also exceeds a certain pressure value that it can support, instability will also occur.
-Experiments have proved that the failure of bellows in engineering is mostly caused by this reason.
+Experiments have proved that the failure of bellows in engineering is ly caused by this reason.
 Such problems exist in elastic seals, axial expansion compensators and metal hoses.

 That is to say, the ability of bellows to withstand internal pressure generally depends on its stability.
 To study the stability of bellows, we can quote the well-known Euler compression bar formula!
 Calculate the critical load.